enviouscodefellow/reading-notes/401 notes/401prework.md

 Python seems to be more intuitive that JS in many regards.
 I'm excited to start working with a little more structure. ;)

+#### Growth Mindset

+* Building software doesn't mean you get better at programming every day
+* Improving your hard technical skills makes all the software you build better
+* It doesn't happen by accident, it requires deliberate practice
+* Deliberate practice is activities designed to effectively improve specific aspects of an individual's performance
+* Deliberate practice requires pushing yourself just outside your comfort zone, being repeated often, receiving feedback on results, being highly demanding mentally, being difficult, and having good goals.

 #### Things I want to know more about

 Emotional intelligence is a hot topic now.
 It's important to be able to assess and understand oneself before assessing others though.
 Without that it seems pretty ineffective...